dereuromark/cakephp-app/README.md

 ## Layout

-This app skeleton uses Boostrap 5, and in particular a npm based install:
+This app skeleton uses Bootstrap 5, and in particular a npm based install:

 - `composer assets` to run basic script here
 - FA6 icons included